The Complexity Classes of Hamming Distance Recoverable Robust Problems: Combinatorial Problem Framework

 \end{definition}

-Intuitively, a Hamming distance recoverable robust problem \hdrr{} is based on a normal combinatorial decision problem $P_A$, e.g. \ustcon{}.
-We not only have to find a solution for one instance, but for one base scenario $\sigma_0$ and for all recovery scenarios $\textsf{S}$.
+Intuitively, a Hamming distance recoverable robust problem \hdrr{} is based on a nominal combinatorial decision problem $P_A$, e.g. \ustcon{}.
+We distinguish the \textit{base scenario} from \textit{uncertainty scenarios}.
+The base scenario $\sigma_0$ is the instance on which the first solution $\texttt{s}_0$ has to be computed.
+The uncertainty scenarios $\sigma \in \textsf{S}$ are the scenarios for which the solution $\texttt{s}$, that has to be adapted from $\texttt{s}_0$, have to be computed.
+All scenarios of a problem may share universe elements or relation elements.
+In conclusion, we not only have to find a solution for one instance, but for one base scenario $\sigma_0$ and for all uncertainty scenarios in $\textsf{S}$.
 That is, we can recover from every possible scenario with a new solution to the problem.
-The solutions to the recovery, nonetheless, may have a Hamming distance of at most $\kappa$ to the solution of the base scenario.
+The solutions to the uncertainty scenarios, nonetheless, may have a Hamming distance of at most $\kappa$ to the solution of the base scenario.
+We always define the Hamming distance over the solution ground set $X$ between the solutions from $F(X) \subseteq 2^X$.
 Formally, we obtain the following definition.